 When do you want to deliver it?

-I feverishly take notes and ask more questions.
-Then, I consolidate my notes into a brief that I can present to a producer, scriptwriter, videographer, and editor.
-I ask each person to share what they think is doable in the allotted time frame.
+We feverishly take notes and ask more questions.
+Then, we consolidate notes into a creative brief or learning strategy that we can present to a producer, scriptwriter, videographer, and editor.
+We ask each person to share what they think is doable in the allotted time frame.

 How long will it take for you to make this?

 Can we shoot this in a ½ day, a full day, 3 days, a week, 2 weeks?

 How long will it take to edit?

 What can we do to make sure the video meets the business need and budget?